viniciusCornieri/bootcamp-rocketseat/module03/README.md

   }
 ```

-We will create the connection passing the URL where our mongoDB is and some parameters.
-The `useNewUrlParser` that specify we are using the new url format and the `useFindAndModify` that is a config we will use that how the DB will act when its finding and modifying registers.
+Create the connection passing the URL where our mongoDB is and some parameters.
+The `useNewUrlParser` that specify we are using the new url format and the `useFindAndModify` that is how the DB will act when its finding and modifying registers.
 I got the message:

     (node:20547) DeprecationWarning: current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version.
 To use the new Server Discover and Monitoring engine, pass option { useUnifiedTopology: true } to the MongoClient constructor.